robang74/roberto-a-foglietta/301-socialism-is-not-communism.md

 ### Financial capitalism

 All of this will bring us to the conclusion that printing money from thin air is a scam.
-Doing that to "our" people is WRONG because of what has been written above: suck their life pushing them on debts that has been created by nothing or unfulfilling their **basic needs** and then force them to pay back that debt by their work (aka life time) or real estate propriety or other valuable assets.
+Doing that to "our" people is WRONG because of what has been written above: suck their life pushing them on debts that has been created by nothing or unfulfilling their **basic needs** and then force them to pay back that debt by their work (aka life time) or real-estate properties or other valuable assets.

 Instead, doing to other nations will ultimately lead to war-as-business foreign policy because other people will not undergo a deception (or a scam or a robbery) without acting against those who are going to leave them poor or alone in the freezing cold.
 Also in this claim there is no any ideology, as long as we agree that our surviving instincts are still working properly.